Linda Turner - Artist

 Bio

 Linda Turner, raised in both NYC and Northern Virginia, resides in Brooklyn.
 She achieved a BFA in Surface Design/Textile Design from the Fashion Institute of Technology, and later completed her Masters in Art Therapy at Pratt.
 Additionally, Linda has studied at the Arts Students League, SVA, Parsons and painted with Tribeca Underground.
-Linda is a member of two collectives within the Shim Art Network on Artsy, Spliced Connector and Digital Odetta; additionally, she has participated in various group shows and her work is in private collections.
+Linda is a member of two collectives within the Shim Art Network on Artsy, Spliced Connector and Digital Odetta.
+She has participated in various group shows and her work is in private collections.

 Artist Statement